Ready to buy a car?

 Each quarter, Experian publishes a report detailing the state of the automotive finance market.
 This is how Experian, as well as most lenders, rank borrowers’ credit scores:

 - Prime: 661 – 780

 - Nonprime: 601 – 660

 In general, you’ll want a score of 661 or higher to qualify for most conventional car loans and to obtain the best interest rates.

 Average Car Loan Interest Rate By Credit Score

-In the first quarter of 2021, the average auto loan rate for a new car was 4.12%, while the typical used car loan carried an interest rate of 8.70% according to Experian’s State of the Automotive Finance Market.
+In the second quarter of 2021, the average credit score for a used-car loan or lease was 665, while the average score for a new-car loan or lease was 732, according to Experian’s State of the Automotive Finance Market quarter 2 report.